25th January- 1st February 2020

 Learn how to edit your work and make a final selection

-Learn how to make a handmade book with your prints
+Learn how to make a handmade bound portfolio with your prints

 In winter, the boreal forest of the Finnish Lapland becomes truly a kingdom of silence where trees turn into sculptures, the sun skims the horizon and the northern lights paint the skies.
 Nowhere else is winter as magical as here.

 On the verge of the Arctic Circle, the Taiga turns the landscape into a ruffled sea of snow-laden spruces, pines and birches stretching towards infinity, broken only by frozen lakes scattered across the valleys and isolated hills rising like islands.
 Atop the hills, the forest thins out and isolated trees remain isolated, covered in snow and frost and transformed into surrealistic sculptures of sleeping creatures patiently awaiting the arrival of spring.

 At the end of the evening, a low winter sun skims the horizon, casting a golden light over the summits, painting the snow with tones of yellow, orange and red.
 As the sun disappears, the sky fills with a profusion of pink and violet pastel colours over a landscape which seems to have been taken from a Dali painting.
 The silence is intense, only broken by the wind and the sound of our heartbeats.